-The top of the fall is crowned by a huge cube of rockstone and the road from Pundalu Oya town crosses the fall at its lowest third part (Kautzsch, 1983).
-The fall served as the background for some scenes of the famous Italian horror movie "The Mountain of the Cannibal God" (1978).
+The top of the Dunsinane Falls is crowned by a huge cube of rockstone and the road from Pundalu Oya town crosses the fall at its lowest third part (Kautzsch, 1983).
+The fall has also played a role in cinema, as a captivating backdrop for certain scenes in the renowned Italian horror film "The Mountain of the Cannibal God" (1978).

 References